Volunteer in Tanzania

 This project is well suited to volunteers who love working with animals, are passionate about animal welfare, and are studying or qualified in a relevant field.

 As a volunteer on our Animal Welfare project, you will have the opportunity to work alongside a local veterinarian for the treatment of various domestic animals, such as dogs, rabbits, chickens, cows, pigs, and other livestock.
 You will travel with the veterinarian to farms and homes around Arusha to assess the animals’ conditions and administer treatments.
 This is a great opportunity to learn about various diseases and ailments common to animals in Tanzania, and you may have the chance to assist in treating and vaccinating various animals.
-On some weekends, you may also have the opportunity to work in conjunction with a local animal welfare organization in Arusha to offer assistance to rural farmers and Maasai animals that do not have access to regular veterinary care.
+On some weekends, you may also have the opportunity to work in conjunction with a local animal welfare organisation in Arusha to offer assistance to rural farmers and Maasai animals that do not have access to regular veterinary care.
 If you opt in for this opportunity, you will visit and stay overnight at a Maasai village, where you can prove support in the treatment of sick animals.
 You may also provide education to the locals on caring for and housing the animals; however this is not guaranteed and will depend on work available at the time of your project.
-These trips are available at an additional cost, which is a maximum of US$100 for 2 nights.
+These trips are available at an additional cost, which is a maximum of US$100 (approximately AU$125) for 2 nights.
 This covers all transport, meals, water and accommodation.
 These trips are not compulsory and volunteers who choose not to go can stay and take part on another project in Arusha.

 To volunteer on this project, you need to have a background in veterinary care, be studying towards a degree involving animals, or have experience working in a professional setting with animals.

-Please note that all volunteers on the Animal Welfare project are also required to pay a one off placement fee of US$80 regardless of your placement duration.
+Please note that all volunteers on the Animal Welfare project are also required to pay a one off placement fee of US$80 (approximately AU$100) regardless of your placement duration.
 This fee goes directly to the government clinic where you are placed and is payable in Tanzania directly to the local team.

 The program orientation begins on the 1st and 15th of every month and volunteers need to arrive in Arusha on the day before orientation.